sadekbaroudi/KLOR/README.md

 KLOR is 36-42 keys column-staggered split keyboard.
 It supports a per key RGB matrix, encoders, OLED displays, haptic feedback, speakers, a Pixart Paw3204 trackball, the [SplitKB tenting puck](https://splitkb.com/products/tenting-puck) and four different layouts, through brake off parts.

 ***

-## Sadek KS-27 mod

-**Please note: This is a modded version of the KLOR using soldered KS-27 switches instead of MX hotswap.
-I also removed the trackball support in the process to simplify routing**

-Everything below is the original README for the KLOR.

 ## LAYOUTS